Appropriate Workplace Conduct

 Submitted by troy.murphy@up… on Mon, 06/24/2024 - 14:32

-There are also other laws that protect your rights as an employee, these regulations must be followed by your employer/workplace.
+Other laws protect your rights as an employee; these regulations must be followed by your employer/workplace.
 This broad collection of stipulations is known as Workplace Governance.

-An example of a workplace conduct flow chart is looking at some of the key fundamentals when looking at workplace conduct.
+An example of a workplace conduct flow chart is looking at some of the key fundamentals of workplace conduct.

 Sub Topics